- What is the 10 year rule on long residence?

 What is the 10 year rule on long residence?

-Paragraph 276B of the Immigration Rules enables a person with 10 continuous and lawful years of residence in the UK to apply for Indefinite Leave to Remain.
-Not many migrants will qualify for residence in this way because it is unusual to have 10 continous lawful years of residence.
-And there are complications and qualifications.
+Paragraph 276B of the immigration rules enables a person with 10 continuous and lawful years of residence in the UK to apply for indefinite leave to remain.
+But there are complications and qualifications.

 What does “continuous” mean in long residence applications?

 Paragraph 276B does not stand alone; other nearby paragraphs define some of the words and terms used.
-Paragraph 276A(a) sets out the definition of “continous” for the purposes of paragraph 276B and the other long residence and private life rules.
+Paragraph 276A(a) sets out the definition of “continuous” for the purposes of paragraph 276B.

 (a) “continuous residence” means residence in the United Kingdom for an unbroken period, and for these purposes a period shall not be considered to have been broken where an applicant is absent from the United Kingdom for a period of 6 months or less at any one time, provided that the applicant in question has existing limited leave to enter or remain upon their departure and return, but shall be considered to have been broken if the applicant: